Table of Contents

 Understanding Your Rights As A Vehicle Owner

 - Estimate Requirement — After checking your car for damage, the auto shop must provide you with an estimate outlining the expected costs for both parts and labor.
-The shop must also obtain your authorization before proceeding with the work.
+The shop must also acquire your authorization before proceeding with the work.

 Different Types Of Car Repair Shops